USS Alfred A. Cunningham: Vietnam

 The destroyer began 1968 with refresher training in San Diego and then was deployed once more to southeast Asian waters.
 She repeated her former pattern of plane guard and search and rescue operations off the Vietnamese coast.
 On 23 October, the ship set course for home, made fueling stops at Midway and Pearl Harbor, and arrived back in Long Beach on 9 November.

 On 2 January 1969, Cunningham took part in Operation "Quickstart", and plane guarded for Oriskany.
 The destroyer maintained a full schedule of exercises and availability periods until 1 July, when a shaft bearing casualty caused her to enter the Todd Shipyard at San Pedro, California, for repairs.

 Emerging from drydock on 6 September, Cunningham began an intensive one-month period of preparations for deployment.
 The destroyer left Long Beach in early October and sailed to Pearl Harbor for refueling; she then conducted port calls at Yokosuka, Buckner Bay, and Subic Bay.
 On 14 November, the destroyer stood out of Subic Bay for duty off Vietnam.
 From 19 November until 4 December, she supported forces ashore with fire from her 5-inch guns.
 On 5 December, she joined Hancock on "Yankee Station" and remained there until the 20th when she headed for Sasebo for the holidays.

 Cunningham began the year of 1970 with ASW and flight operations in Okinawan waters which were followed by a five-day visit to Hong Kong.
 On 17 January, she sailed to join Constellation on "Yankee Station" and remained on this assignment until 21 February when the ship paid a brief visit to Kaohsiung.
 The destroyer sailed on 21 March to return to Long Beach.
 Upon her arrival on 9 April, she began a leave and upkeep period and then resumed operations in the southern California area in May.
 She spent the early summer months in training exercises and a midshipman training cruise, sailing from Long Beach to San Francisco, Victoria (Canada), Pearl Harbor, and then back to Long Beach.
 On 7 August, slated for inactivation, Cunningham unloaded all her ammunition at Seal Beach, California (USA).

-Fate and awards
+Decommissioning and disposal

 Decommissioned on 24 February 1971, Alfred A. Cunningham was placed in reserve.
 Her name was struck from the Naval Vessel Register on 1 February 1974.
 Utilized as a target for weapons tests off the coast of Southern California, she was sunk after being hit with five laser-guided bombs on 12 October 1979.